26zl/SparCollection/README.md

 # Spar Collection

 School project prototype for managing shopping lists.
-Built with React (frontend) and Azure Functions (Python) backed by PostgreSQL.
+Built with React (frontend) and Azure Functions⚡️ (Python) backed by PostgreSQL.

 **Important:** This is a school project created for educational purposes.
 It was never intended to be production-ready or secure for real-world use.